PolyChord/PolyChordLite/README.rst

     wget https://raw.githubusercontent.com/PolyChord/PolyChordLite/master/run_pypolychord.py
     python run_pypolychord.py

 You can then modify the file run_pypolychord.py to your needs.
-If you have mpi compilers available, this version can be run in parallel with mpi
+If you have mpi compilers available, this version can be run in parallel with mpi.

+You should make sure that you have gfortran (or equivalent) fortran compilers installed.

 MPI Support
 ===========